 Heron Hall Art Gallery

 The goal of this gallery is to exhibit multiple shows per year of nature-themed art for sale.
 A portion of the proceeds benefit the Laguna de Santa Rosa Foundation.
 Click here for an art exhibit floor plan of Heron Hall.
 If you are interested in exhibiting and selling your artwork in Heron Hall, please read through the parameters and fill out the brief application at the end of this document.
 We will contact you as soon as possible after we receive your application.
+If your application is accepted, we will complete an Artist Agreement similar to this SAMPLE.
 Thanks for your interest!

 The Laguna Foundation works to restore and conserve the Laguna de Santa Rosa,

-and to inspire public appreciation for this Sonoma County Wetland of International Importance.
+and to inspire public appreciation for Sonoma County's Wetland of International Importance.

 For more information, please contact:

-Anita Smith, Public Education Coordinator and Heron Hall Manager
+Anita Smith, Public Education Manager and Heron Hall Manager

 (707) 527-9277 x 110, email@example.com